MakhmoodSodikov/cpp-research/README.md

 # cpp-research
-All problems, solved on olimpiad proggramming cpp classes in MIPT (C) Sodikov Makhmood, 2019.
+All problems, solved on olimpiad programming cpp classes in MIPT (C) Sodikov Makhmood, 2019.